loganhartford/portfolio-site/_articles/2024-01-04-efficient-anki.md

 - Ignore "Fields…" and "Cards…" for now.
 - Create cards using `CNTR + ENTER` or `CMD + ENTER`.
 - Start with basic card types and expand as needed.
-- Use tags instead of subdecks for card organization:
+- Use tags instead of sub-decks for card organization:
   - Replace spaces with underscores.
   - Add tags during creation or use the deck browser to add tags to multiple cards at once.